wongmx/RepData_PeerAssessment1/README.md

 ## Data

-The data for this assignment can be downloaded from here:
+The data for this project can be downloaded from here:

 * Dataset: [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) [52K]